dannylee8/binary-playground/README.md

 Most recent version will be live at [https://www.panix.com/~dreamer/binary-playground](https://www.panix.com/~dreamer/binary-playground)

+7/9/20
+- Pad binary numbers with 0s if length is different
+- Add half and full adders to calculate binary sum
+- Change display of numbers to a table

 7/5/20

 - Consolidate, and add icons for unit of change buttons.
 Add number to buttons.